reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Python/RobotFramework.md

 # ReportPortal Robot Framework Integration

-Listener for [RobotFramework](https://robotframework.org/) to report results to ReportPortal.
+There is a Listener for [RobotFramework](https://robotframework.org/) to report results to ReportPortal.

 Robot Framework is a generic test automation framework for test automation and robotic process automation (RPA).
 Robot has a simple syntax with keywords that are easy to understand.